-There are multiple entities covered by this policy, the University of Maryland, College Park, University of Maryland, Eastern Shore, University of Maryland, Center for Environmental Science, University System of Maryland Office by regulation may treat graduate assistants with 20-hour appointments as eligible for the Maximum State Subsidy.
-This practice may continue at the University of Maryland- College Park, University of Maryland - Eastern Shore, University of Maryland - Center for Environmental Science, University System of Maryland Office and any other entity where it existed before the beginning of the fall 2014 academic year.
+At least one entity covered by this policy, the University of Maryland, College Park, has an historical practice of treating graduate assistants with 20-hour appointments as eligible for the Maximum State Subsidy.
+This practice may continue at the University of Maryland, College Park and any other entity where it existed before the beginning of the fall 2014 academic year.
 See Exhibit B. A graduate student with a 20-hour appointment who is eligible for and offered coverage with the Maximum State Subsidy will be credited with hours of service using the weeks-worked equivalency for each week in which the employee works or is credited with at least one hour.